cmwang-cottageclothing/learning-mariadb/ReadMe.md

 There are some syntax errors and it is not clearly explained.
 But it is still a good starting point.

 What I need is a mariadb client that can connect to a mariadb server running on a container.
-The problem now is how can I create a container running mariadb client to connect to an existing mariadb server container from another container?
+The problem now is how can I create a container running mariadb client to connect to an existing mariadb server running in another container?

 From the command, I see there is a `network`.
 I haven't used network before, so I try to figure out what `network` is in Docker.
 These two articles [Use bridge networks](https://docs.docker.com/network/bridge/) and [Networking with standalone containers](https://docs.docker.com/network/network-tutorial-standalone/) helps.
 The tutorial gives very good examples.
 Simply put, `network` can be used to connect containers.
 The first thing I have to do is to create a network.
 Using the following command to create a network.